space-wizards/docs/src/en/space-station-14/mapping/guides/general-guide.md

 * If you want to test the lighting on your map without leaving the editor, use the "mapinit" command.
 Do **save before doing this** as it will ruin your map if you save after running this command.
 * Use https://affectedarc07.github.io/SS13WebMap/ to see most SS13 maps online
     - (https://game.ss13.moe/minimaps/images/maps/ for the /vg/ ones)
 * While testing your map, you might not want to be bothered to set up power each time.
-In that case, try: `forall with Battery do setbatterypercent $ID 100`
+In that case, try: `> entities with Battery do "setbatterypercent $ID 100"`
 * Map auto-saving is enabled by default and goes to the server data directory every 10 minutes (cvar `mapping.autosave_interval`).
 You can turn it off with `toggleautosave [map id]` or change the `mapping.autosave` cvar.

 ## Mapping Actions